surf-visualization/blospray/README.md

 $ cd ../bin
 $ ls
 blender-ospray-engine$ ls bin
+blserver               geometry_triangles.so        libfaker.so                      scene_rbc.so
+geometry_assimp.so     geometry_vtk_streamlines.so  plugin.h                         t_json
+geometry_hyg_stars.so  libblospray.so               scene_boxes.so                   volume_disney_cloud.so
-blserver            geometry_plane.so  libblospray.so.0.1  libfaker.so  scene_boxes.so       scene_gravity_spheres_volume.so  t_json                  volume_hdf5.so
+geometry_plane.so      libblospray.so.0.1           scene_cornellbox.so              volume_hdf5.so
-geometry_assimp.so  libblospray.so     libblospray.so.1    plugin.h     scene_cornellbox.so  scene_rbc.so                     volume_disney_cloud.so  volume_raw.so
+geometry_ply.so        libblospray.so.1             scene_gravity_spheres_volume.so  volume_raw.so
 ```

 ## Installation

-Part of BLOSPRAY consists of the Blender add-on, but this is not being distributed separately
+Part of BLOSPRAY consists of a Blender add-on, but this is not being
-as the focus currently is getting to a releasable state in terms of features.
+distributed separately currently, as the development focus is getting
+to a releasable state in terms of features.

 Currently, the way to install the add-on is to clone this repository and then
 make a symlink to the `render_ospray` directory in the Blender addon directory: